margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the African American engineer
 * Grateful for the architecture at The Mother Church
 * Grateful for the man in Memphis who loves Math and Music
+* Grateful for the natural love of the little kids at the Preschoo
+* Grateful for the spontaneous trip to the softball game

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.